retostauffer/python-colorspace/source/articles/manipulation_utilities.rst

-As the possible combinations of chroma and luminance in HCL space depend on hue, it is not obvious which trajectories through HCL space are possible prior to trying a specific HCL coordinate by calling :py:func:`polarLUV <colorspace.colorlib.polarLUV>`.
+As the possible combinations of chroma and luminance in HCL space depend on hue, it is not obvious which trajectories through HCL space are possible prior to trying a specific HCL coordinate by calling :py:func:`polarLUV`.  <colorspace.colorlib.polarLUV>.
-To avoid having to fix up the color upon conversion to RGB hex color codes, the :py:func:`max_chroma <colorspace.utils.max_chroma>` function computes (approximately) the maximum chroma possible.
+To avoid having to fix up the color upon conversion to RGB hex color codes, the :py:func:`max_chroma` function computes (approximately) the maximum chroma possible.

 For illustration we show that for given luminance (here: `L = 50`) the maximum